 \section{Conclusions}

-We have established upper bounds on the center number for generic families of planar polynomial differential systems of degree $n$, having a center-focus type fixed-point at the origin.
+We have established concrete enclosures of the Bautin ideal for two families of planar polynomial differential systems of degree $n$, having a center-focus type fixed-point at the origin.
 The key idea is to move from a system's original parameters to the coefficients of the homogeneous terms of the associated Lyapunov function.
-The obtained upper bounds also bound the cyclicity within the family, and informs us about the maximal number of small amplitude limit cycles that can appear around the fixed-point.
+The obtained description provides us with (sufficient) center conditions for the families.

 A clear advantage of our approach is that the results are valid for all degrees.
-Also, the upper bounds provide a concrete (and finite) pathway to verify the presence of a center.
-A shortcoming is that we are not sure when our upper bounds are sharp, although there are situations when this can be verified (see Example~\ref{ex:main}).
-Also, the restriction to generic systems prevents us from exploring the carefully crafted systems that potentially have the largest possible cyclicity.
-Indeed, this is still an open problem for all degrees larger than two, and it is clear that such cases require a much more detailed analysis.
+Also, the simple representation provides a concrete pathway to verify the existence of a center of Darboux-type.
+A shortcoming is that we do not get an exact description of the Bautin ideal, so there are center conditions that we cannot account for.
+This restriction prevents us from exploring carefully crafted systems with (potentially) large cyclicity.
+Indeed, describing the cyclicity of general centers is still an open problem for all degrees larger than two, and it is clear that such cases require a much more detailed analysis.